 The research followed the tenets of the Declaration of Helsinki.
 The Ethics Committee of Ahvaz Jundishapur University of Medical Sciences approved this study (ethical code #IR.AJUMS.REC.1399.800).
-This article is a part of the Pharm D thesis by Ali Hasanvand.
 Accordingly, written informed consent was taken from all participants before any intervention.
 Besides, ethical issues (including plagiarism, data fabrication, double publication) have been completely observed by the authors.